 2. How to Draw the Fins and Head Details

-In this part of the tutorial, we'll add the details to the drawing.
+The fish sketch is done, so now let's continue with this easy fish drawing.
+In this part of the easy-to-draw fish tutorial, we'll add the details to the drawing.
 I recommend working on your sketch gradually; it's so easy to become carried away with a single part of the drawing and lose control over the general picture.

 It would be logical to suppose that there should be a back dorsal fin, in addition to the front one.
 But some fish, including our trout, just don’t have any back dorsal fins.